Friden EC-132 Electronic Calculator

 The logic circuitry of the 132 is contained on a total of eight circuit boards (one more than the 130), each of which is approximately 12 by 5 inches in size.
 The boards are grouped together in twos, with each set of two boards connected together by a whole bunch of individual wires that interconnect the boards across their tops.
 A plastic fixture positioned in between the two boards keeps the boards together, stiffens the two board assembly, and doubles as a guide for inserting the cards into the chassis.
 A conformal coating covers the interboard jumper wires to keep them in place.
 In each set of boards, one board has edge connector fingers on it that allow the board set to plug into the backplane connectors.
 The backplane connector slots are arranged at different locations so that it is impossible to plug the wrong boardset into the wrong slot.
 For servicing, Friden created a special adjustable extender card.
 The extender adjusts to the four different spacing positions between the two edge connectors to allow the extender to plug into any of the slots in the backplane.

-The majority of the transistors used in the logic are made by Texas Instruments, and are Germanium devices, primary 2N1304's and 2N1305's.
+The majority of the transistors used in the logic are made by Texas Instruments, and are Germanium devices, primarily 2N1304's and 2N1305's.
 A total of only 324 transistors make up the digital portion of the logic of the 132, a testimony to the efficiency of the design.
 A small number of additional transistors are used in the power supply, CRT deflection amps, and read/write amplifiers for the megnetostrictive delay line.
 The logic utilizes diode-resistor gates (AND and OR gates), with transistor-based inverters, buffers, and flip-flops.
 Date codes on transistors in the exhibited machine (Serial #10663) range from late '64 through early '65.

 Friden 132 Circuit Boards (Three Register Architecture)